1300 Numbers: Advanced Routing Options for Australian Businesses

 Choose the routing option with the appropriate level of “granularity” for your business—from major regional centres right down to individual Telstra exchanges:

 Note that the 1300/1800 network can determine locations only for calls that originate from fixed landlines.
-With all of the above options, you can select to route all calls from mobile phones to a separate number, from which the calls can be redirected (e.g. via an IVR menu
+With all of the above options, you can select to route all calls from mobile phones to a separate number, from which the calls can be redirected (e.g. via an IVR menu or live operator).

 Instead of automatically detecting the caller’s location, you can select to route calls based on a postcode that the caller enters.
 This option is ideal for